 Fees are a significant item of expenditure, the Board of Governors has approved a scheme to offset parental fee costs due to sickness absence.
 The cost for day pupils and boarders is 1% of net tuition and boarding fees.
 This scheme is highly recommended to parents since it allows substantial fees refund if a pupil is absent for five days or more due to accident or sickness.

-You now have the opportunity to enrol your child in the above Scheme which the School has arranged with AXA PPP Healthcare.
+You have the opportunity to enrol your child in the School’s private medical scheme for pupils, which is provided by AXA PPP Healthcare.

-To assist us, please act now and complete and return the form if you require the cover for your child.
+You should complete and return the form as early as possible if you require cover for your child from 1st September.